Big Ron Manager: Overview

 Some scenes highlighted the chaos behind the scenes at the club, including a dressing room brawl between Mark Arber and Paul Carden, and Bleasdale rowing with youngsters Sean St Ledger and Danny Crow.
 Both Crow and St Ledger protested against extra training and on one occasion, Crow stormed out of the training ground.
 The show also picked upon the financial struggles at the club.

 In one incident, Bleasdale asked St Ledger to leave the training ground following a row.
 Due to numerous injuries, Bleasdale puts St Ledger back in the side but states that he will play him out of position.
 With several scouts coming to the game to assess St Ledger, Fry decided to take charge of their important game against Macclesfield Town and start St Ledger in his usual position and offers to face the press should Peterborough lose.
-This led to Bleasdale walking out only an hour before kick-off.
+This led to Bleasdale walking out and resigning only an hour before kick-off.
 Barry Fry then put himself in charge for the final two games of the season.